titovaliant/Sequis-QA-Android-LoginRegister/README.md

 # Sequis-QA-Android-LoginRegister
-Automation Testing for Android Sequis Apps using Robot Framework, Python and Appium Library.
+Automation Testing for Login and Register Page in Android Sequis Apps using Robot Framework, Python and Appium Library.
 Works on Emulator Android Devices

 Prepared by:
 **Tito Valiant Muhammad - Tester Engineer Candidate**